Erin Toughill: Strikeforce

-Toughill was set to make her Strikeforce debut on November 7, 2009 at Strikeforce: Fedor vs. Rogers in a rematch with Marloes Coenen, whom Toughill defeated in 2004.
+Toughill was set to make her Strikeforce debut on November 7, 2009, at Strikeforce: Fedor vs. Rogers in a rematch with Marloes Coenen, whom Toughill defeated in 2004.
 However, she later withdrew from the fight due to an undisclosed medical condition.

 On March 18, 2010, Toughill announced that she was planning to leave Strikeforce.
 She had been scheduled to compete on the undercard of Strikeforce: Nashville on April 17.
 However, in a second posting on April 9, 2010, Toughill attributed the disagreements with Strikeforce to misunderstandings and stated that she would be staying with the promotion.

 Toughill was scheduled to face Shana Olsen at Strikeforce: Houston on August 21, 2010, but the fight was cancelled due to concerns over Toughill's ability to make weight.
 According to Strikeforce CEO Scott Coker, Toughill's next fight will not take place in Strikeforce, but she remains a part of the promotion's roster.

 Toughill was offered to face Cristiane Santos for a bout in 2010, but the fight never came into fruition.

-Post Strikeforce
+Post-Strikeforce

-Toughill was scheduled to compete outside of Strikeforce against China's Bao Yu Dan at Martial Combat 9 on September 15, 2010 in Singapore.
+Toughill was scheduled to compete outside of Strikeforce against China's Bao Yu Dan at Martial Combat 9 on September 15, 2010, in Singapore.
 However, on September 13, Toughill withdrew from the fight after citing a broken clavicle.

 Toughill returned to active competition after nearly two years at Freestyle Cage Fighting 46 on April 9, 2011.
 The fight was against Ashley Sanchez at a 160 lb catchweight (per Toughill's request).
 Toughill lost the fight via unanimous decision.

-Toughill agreed to face Anna Barone at BlackEye Promotions 5 on October 1, 2011 in Fletcher, North Carolina, but withdrew from the fight after suffering a rib injury in training.
+Toughill agreed to face Anna Barone at BlackEye Promotions 5 on October 1, 2011, in Fletcher, North Carolina, but withdrew from the fight after suffering a rib injury in training.

 American Gladiators

 Toughill became a cast member of NBC's primetime series, American Gladiators, where she became known as Steel.
-One of the commentators on American Gladiators, Laila Ali, knocked her out.

-Bare Knuckle Boxing
+Bare-knuckle boxing career

+BYB Extreme

-Toughill made her bare knuckle boxing debut with BYB Extreme Bare Knuckle Fighting Series, losing a 5-round split decision to Jozette Cotton at the Seminole Hard Rock Hotel and Casino, Hollywood on July 16, 2021.
-On March 12, 2022, she defeated Sonya Dreiling via unanimous decision improving her bare knuckle record to 1-1.
+Toughill made her bare knuckle boxing debut with BYB Extreme Bare Knuckle Fighting Series, losing a 5-round split decision to Jozette Cotton at BYB 6 at the Seminole Hard Rock Hotel and Casino, Hollywood on July 16, 2021.

+On March 12, 2022, she defeated Sonya Dreiling via unanimous decision at BYB 9, improving her bare knuckle record to 1-1.